Mihir-Parte/Predicting-Future-Car-Prices/README.md

 Analyse trends in car sales and predict future car prices (MSRP) using different car features as parameters for prediction."

-The zip folder contains a detailed report to show what I have implemented.
+This repository contains a detailed report to show what I have implemented.